ArkLiu/arkliu.github.io/posts/2024/02/databricks-connect-to-amazon-kinesis.md

 ## Limitation on the Instance Profile

 Afaik, the instance profile in Databricks has been used for the use case below.

 - connect to Amazon Kinesis which is the main purpose of this post
-- [Configure S3 access with an instance profile][] for the init scripts stored in S3
+- [Configure S3 access with an instance profile][] for the init scripts in S3

 If you plan to use the instance profile for both use cases, you will have to alter the `step 2` to include the S3 access as well.
 I will leave it to you to figure it out since I have not tried it myself yet.

 ## Conclusion

 I hope this post helps you to set up the instance profile for Databricks to connect to Amazon Kinesis.
 If you have any questions or suggestions, feel free to email me.

 [AWS Managed Policy]: https://docs.aws.amazon.com/aws-managed-policy/latest/reference
-[Cofnigure S3 access with an instance profile]: https://docs.databricks.com/en/connect/storage/tutorial-s3-instance-profile.html
+[Configure S3 access with an instance profile]: https://docs.databricks.com/en/connect/storage/tutorial-s3-instance-profile.html
 [Connect to Amazon Kinesis]: https://docs.databricks.com/en/connect/streaming/kinesis.html
 [Cross-account Kinesis access with an AssumeRole policy]: https://docs.databricks.com/en/archive/admin-guide/iam-kinesis.html
 [databricks_cluster resource]: https://registry.terraform.io/providers/databrickslabs/databricks/latest/docs/resources/cluster